 - Vitamin E is a powerful antioxident.
 Sources: Vegetable Oils, Margarine, Butter, Wheat Germ, Avocados, Green, Leafy Vegetables,

 Through modern farming practices our soil is not as rich in Minerals and Vitamins as it used to be.
 Biodynamic or Organic Farming produces healthier fruits and vegetables.
 We get most of our Minerals and Vitamins from Plant and Animal Sources.
 Because they are so important to our well being, it makes sense to shop "Organic".
-Check out "Local Harvest" to see where you can find and support local farmers and other resources for Organic Foods in your area.

 There are many Minerals that help to relieve anxiety and prevent deficiencies that directly cause stress and depression.
 Some of these are: